 Life can be a real awkward piece of shit sometimes.

 I live with a little understood, often invisible, medical conditions.
 My life is a bit of a rollercoaster.
 I never know from one week to the next, or even one day to the next, how I will be.
 But I’m a warrior, a fighter and I try my best to live each day and never give up.

 Nineteen years ago I was diagnosed with Bipolar Disorder.
 Six years ago I was diagnosed with a chronic pain condition known as Fibromyalgia.
 On my health journey, I’ve learned the power of self-care skills to improve my health and well-being.

 I’ve had a couple of fairly good weeks, where I have been able to get out and about and keep myself fresh for work.
 However, this also has its payback and for a few days, I’ve been having a lot of pain and a minor depression episode.

-My fibromyalgia started 8 years ago.
+My fibromyalgia started around the year 2014.
 It started with chronic pain in my hands, wrists, and joints.
 It took 3 years until I could get a diagnosis.
-In those years, I was told that my symptoms were due to various types of arthritis, depression and, more than once, that they were all in my head.
+In those years, I was told that my symptoms were due to various types of arthritis, depression, and, more than once, that they were all in my head.
 It was a very frustrating time, especially when all the tests and x-rays kept coming back clear.

 When I finally did get my diagnosis it was a huge relief to have a name for what I was experiencing.
 However, that relief was tempered when I soon began to realize that many people do not consider fibromyalgia to be a real illness.
 If a condition does not have a medical test to confirm it, then that condition does not exist, they believe.